 “I told him no,” he recalls.
 “It’s the one thing I wouldn’t do.
 It’s the worst possible thing anyone can see.
 Who knows how that would affect you?”

-But his boss insisted that Ballard’s LDS faith would help strengthen him against the horrific crimes he would be facing.
+But his boss insisted that Ballard’s Latter-day Saint faith would help strengthen him against the horrific crimes he would be facing.